ShhreyashPandey/DCGAN_On_Celeba_Dataset/README.md

 * Generated images are saved after each epoch.
 * Loss curves are plotted at the end of training.
 * Generated images can be viewed to evaluate performance.

+##  Expected Outputs

+* The final output consists of generated 64x64 images of human faces.
+* Loss curves during training for the Generator and Discriminator.